tfsojon/richinsql-blog/content/post/2019-04-23-building-a-formula-one-race-tracker-part-three.md

             AND D.Retired = 0 --We don't want drivers that have retired
   ```

-Finally, the driver&#8217;s table is joined to the driver_team table to get the drivers name and current state, I have specified in the join that I only want drivers, where retired is 0, this will ensure any previous drivers from previous seasons that have retired are not returned.
+Finally, the driver's table is joined to the driver_team table to get the drivers name and current state, I have specified in the join that I only want drivers, where retired is 0, this will ensure any previous drivers from previous seasons that have retired are not returned.

 ```
         WHERE YEAR(Race_Date) = YEAR(GETDATE()) --We just want this season